Click on the thumbnails below to see different beaches of Dominica:

 Picard Beach/Portsmouth Beach Hotel (PBH) (Northwest coast; Picard, Caribbean Sea)- on the edge of campus.
 Reefs to snorkel on the right side of the pier.
 La Flambeau Restaurant/bathrooms on site.
 Kid friendly location.

-Pointe Baptiste Beach/Red Rock Haven (Calibishe/Atlantic Ocean) – Nice beach.
+Pointe Baptiste Beach/Red Rocks (Calibishe/Atlantic Ocean) – Nice beach.
 Northern end of beach good for shell collecting.
-Red Rock Haven offers a restaurant/bathrooms/lounge chairs on the beach.
 Relaxing, peaceful environment.
 Waves can be a bit rowdy.
 Watch for shifting currents.

 Salisbury Beach (South west coast: Salisbury Village, Caribbean Sea) – Chez La Doudou French Restaurant/bathroom/East Carib Dive on the grounds.
 Chairs out for lounging.
 Bring bug spray to this beach-lots of sand flies.